 Ivomec is also excellent at killing roundworms and helping with hookworms.
-These feral cats are carrying lots of roundworms, the #1 intestinal parasite issue from hunting mice and birds.
-(Ivomec often sees resistance issues in our house pets where low dose Ivomec is used.
-Routine deworming as kittens by breeders and heartworm meds is the usual cause.
-Neither of these are a worry in feral cats that have never seen Ivomec.)
+These feral cats are carrying lots of roundworms, the number one intestinal parasite issue from hunting mice and birds.

-TREATMENT IN MILKTreating and deworming in milk replacer is inexpensive and cats seem to like it.
+Treatment in MilkTreating and deworming in milk replacers is inexpensive and cats seem to like it.
 If a cat has never had milk replacer given to them in the past, it can take a little time for them to warm up to the idea.
 Most cats have a built-in trust "issue" that helps them to be such good survivors.
-It takes about 3 days of tasting something new for a cat to trust it.
-Start the process with unmedicated milk replacer to establish trust (most will drink it after 3 days of sniffing, testing, and looking at it).
+It takes about three days of tasting something new for a cat to trust it.
+Start the process with unmedicated milk replacer to establish trust (most will drink it after three days of sniffing, testing, and looking at it).

-CONFINED CAT COLONYIf you are adding to a confined cat colony, be sure you treat before mixing.
+Confined Cat ColonyIf you are adding to a confined cat colony, be sure you treat before mixing.
 The last thing you want is to bring anything in once the colony issues are controlled!
-Topical Ivomec, 10 days apart, works well here.
-The advantage of topical Ivomec is knowing the correct dose is in the cat—put it between the shoulder blades on the skin and you're done.

 The key to healthy feral cats is to treat all of the cats, and this can be done effectively and easily.
 This same milk treatment has been used for farm cat colonies and has had great results in getting them healthy.